10 Biggest Retirement Planning Mistakes

 6. Not Understanding the Numbers

 This is where working with a professional who knows their stuff and can help model various scenarios makes a huge difference.
-Something as simple as understanding the difference between achieving returns of Inflation Plus 2-3 mean for achieving your retirement goals (close to the median 7.5% we spoke about earlier) – vs. Inflation Plus 4-5 (the 10%+ you actually need).
+Something as simple as understanding the difference between what achieving returns of Inflation Plus 2 mean for achieving your retirement goals – compared to inflation 5.

 Challenges of Retirement Planning: Poor returns